Zone Theorem for Arrangements in three dimensions: 3. Zone Theorem in -dimensions

 Let us assume that $Q$ cuts $C$.
 Then cell $C$ gets divided into two parts (say) $C_1$ and $C_2$.
 If the plane $Q$ does not cut face $f$, then face $f$ will remain intact in one part (say) $C_i$ (for $i=1$ or $2$).
-If part $C_i$ contains $f$, then the pair $(f,C)$ corresponds to pair $(f,C_i)$.
+If part $C_i$ contains $f$, then there is one-to-one correspondence between the pair $(f,C)$ and the pair $(f,C_i)$ (i.e., pair $(f,C)$ corresponds to pair $(f,C_i)$ and conversely).
 Note that right hand side will be larger if $C_i$ is not in the zone (see below).